AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 The Real Use Monitoring service is designed to prevent the collection of personally identifiable information.
 The full set of information that can be collected by Adobe Experience Manager's Real Use Monitoring service is listed below:

 * The host name of the site being visited, for example: `experienceleague.adobe.com`
-* The broad user agent type that is used to display the page, such as: desktop or mobile
+* The broad user agent type and operating system that is used to display the page, such as: `desktop:windows` or `mobile:ios`
 * The time of the data collection, such as: `2021-06-26 06:00:02.596000 UTC (in order to preserve privacy, we round all minutes to the previous hour, so that only seconds and milliseconds are tracked)`
 * The URL of the page being visited, for instance: `https://experienceleague.adobe.com/docs`
 * The Referrer URL (the URL of the page that linked to the current page, if the user followed a link)